About me

 The first session includes an assessment.
 This is to explore and discuss what you would like from counselling.
 It also gives you an opportunity to ask me any questions about the therapy.
 This does not commit you to further sessions.

-My Practice I offer long and short term counselling on a one to one basis.
+My Practice I offer long and short-term counselling on a one-to-one basis, over the phone and online.

 Location I work from Tonbridge